DavidAlba2627/Q-UCSpec/README.md

 - Successfully implemented a hybrid QNN architecture.
 - Successfully implemented QSVM on a noisy simulator.
 - Executed QSVM on IBM quantum hardware (`ibm_fez` quantum processor).
+- Successfully completed the manuscript and uploaded the project preprint to [arXiv](https://arxiv.org/abs/2602.00525).